In order to write great blog posts, I need to read a lot and that requires curation.

 I just log into Feedly, skim the most popular posts and look for content to share or at least bring me up to speed on important news and topics.

 I’m frugal.
-But if I doled out $5.41 a month, I could actually share articles to social media directly from Feedly.
+But if I doled out less than $10 a month, I could actually share articles to social media directly from Feedly.
 That would save some time.
 But my workaround is to open the article and read it.
 If it’s share-worthy, I’ll schedule it with Buffer or Hootsuite.

 You can learn more about using Feedly here.